 From the outside, a shipping container home might not have a lot of appeal.
 Yet, the interior of a well-designed container home is mind-blowing.
 Shipping container homes have several benefits that you’d enjoy.

 If you're planning to move into a shipping container home, welcome to the Tiny House family.
-Here are 10 amazing reasons why living in a shipping container home is the best move.
+Here are some things you need to consider before deciding to move into a shipping container home.

 Shipping container homes cost is incomparable to the expense of building a typical house from scratch.
 A shipping container home is somewhat pre-made since you already have the steel shell.
 You'll only need to cut out the doors and windows sections.